Natalie Paris: Musical theatre

 She played the role of Construction Worker in the UK concert version of Emojiland, that played at the Garrick Theatre in 2022.
 Also in the cast Louise Dearman as Princess, Renee Lamb as Police Officer, Tim Mahendran as Guard and Dean John Wilson as Sunny.

-In 2023, she joined the cast of Six Aragon Tour in the US as Jane Seymour, touring the West Coast and making her US debut.
+In 2023, she joined the cast of SIX Aragon Tour in the US as Jane Seymour, touring the West Coast and making her US debut.
 Paris is the longest-running cast member of Six, and since debuting on the show in 2017 hasn't been out for more than ten months.
 She continued working with Marlow and Moss and in 2022 she premiered the song "How Far We've Come", written by the duo, at the Regenerate: Lost Songs from the Musicals concert.

 In July 2023 it was announced that Paris would join the cast of Pretty Woman UK and Ireland tour, in the role of Kit De Luca.
 The show opened in Birmingham on 17 October 2023 and cast included Amber Davies as Vivian, Oliver Savile as Edward and Ore Oduba as Happy Man/Mr Thompson.

+Paris lead the cast of the musical Sea Witch as Evie at the Theatre Royal Drury Lane on 1 March 2026.
+The show premiered as a one-night-only concert and also included Michelle Visage as Tante Hansa, Mazz Murray as Queen Charlotte, Amy Di Bartolomeo as Annemette, Natalie Kassanga as Malvina and Jay McGuiness as Iker.

+In July 2026 it was announced that Paris will return to play Jane Seymour in SIX, this time joining the Broadway cast of the show for a limited run from August to December of the same year.
+Paris was joined by fellow SIX castmate Aimie Atkinson, joining the Broadway company as Catherine Howard.
+It was later announced that the show will close on Broadway in January 2027.